Andrew Watt: Production and songwriting career

-Watt produced Eddie Vedder's 2022 solo album Earthling.
-Beginning in 2022, Watt became the guitarist of the Earthlings, Vedder's touring band for his solo shows.
+Consequence named Watt the "Producer of the Year" in 2022, noting that he became "the go-to collaborator for rock legends."
+That year, he produced Eddie Vedder's solo album Earthling, Ozzy Osbourne's album Patient Number 9 and Iggy Pop's album Every Loser, which released in January 2023.
+He also contributed to "Hold Me Closer" by Elton John and Britney Spears, which was a global top-10 hit.
+Watt became the guitarist of the Earthlings, Vedder's touring band for his solo shows.
 The Earthlings also feature Chad Smith on drums, Chris Chaney on bass, and Josh Klinghoffer on guitar.

-Watt produced Iggy Pop's nineteenth album Every Loser, released in January 2023.
-He also produced and co-wrote 3 songs on the Rolling Stones' 26th album, Hackney Diamonds, in the same year.

-In 2024, Watt produced Pearl Jam's twelfth studio album, Dark Matter.
+In 2023, Watt produced and co-wrote three songs on the Rolling Stones' 26th album Hackney Diamonds.
+It was the Stones' first album of original material in 18 years.'
+In 2024, Watt produced Pearl Jam's twelfth album Dark Matter.
 He joined Pearl Jam on stage during the band's September 4, 2024 concert at New York City's Madison Square Garden to perform several songs.